bhuvanbalasubramanian/bhuvaneswaran.com/content/blog/az-204-study-guide-developing-solutions-for-microsoft-azure/index.md

 description: "Preparing AZ 204 Developing Solutions for Microsoft Azure?
 Check out our site for study materials(Microsoft links) for AZ 204 exam objective."
 ---

-GatsbyJS is a great option for a static site generator, even if you’re unfamiliar with React.

 If you are preparing for AZ 204 exam, this study material helps to take the exam confidently.
 Developing solution for Azure exam (AZ 204) is a bit tougher than the Azure fundamentals exam(AZ 900).
 I have taken the exam AZ 204 mid of 2020 and scored 90%.

 Questions focused on Azure components and solutions which are used to build apps in Azure cloud.
 I prepared the AZ 204 exam using the Microsoft document links and really helped to clear the exam.